French Far East Expeditionary Corps

-The French Far East Expeditionary Corps (Corps Expéditionnaire Français en Extrême-Orient, CEFEO) was a colonial expeditionary force of the French Union Army that was initially formed in French Indochina in 1945 during the Pacific War.
-The CEFEO later fought and lost in the First Indochina War against the Viet Minh rebels.
+The French Far East Expeditionary Corps (Corps Expéditionnaire Français en Extrême-Orient, CEFEO) was a colonial expeditionary force of the French Armed Forces that was initially formed in French Indochina in 1945 during the Pacific War.
+The CEFEO in fact fought in the War in southern Vietnam (1945–1946) and later fought in the name of the French Union army during the First Indochina War against the communist Viet Minh rebels.
+It did not include the Vietnamese National Army although Vietnam was part within the French Union and fought in the war, because Vietnam gained independence within the French Union in 1949 and had its own army the following year.

 The CEFEO was largely made up of voluntarily-enlisted indigenous tirailleurs from the French Union colonial or protectorate territories, one exception being the French Foreign Legion, which consisted mainly of volunteers from Europe and the rest of the world.
 Metropolitan conscripts did not serve in the CEFEO unless they volunteered to do so.
 Less than half of the total personnel of the Corps were French professional soldiers, mostly serving with paratrooper, artillery and other specialist units.